Applying for a building consent

 Geotechnical reports or good ground assessments.

-Refer to Rotorua Lakes Council's Civil Engineering Standards required for all building applications.
+Refer to Rotorua Lakes Council's Civil Engineering Standards (PDF 2.5MB) required for all building applications.
 For more information on geotech conditions please refer to the Proposed District Plan Maps.

 4. A more robust check of your Building Consent application